Augmented Reality in Digital Marketing, Possibilities!

 Mixed reality applications can include 3D modeling, gaming from adventure and platform games to first-person shooters.
 Furthermore, interactive digital human anatomy curriculum and Skype, where the user of a regular PC or mobile device can call the user wearing smart glasses.
 Aside from Google Glass, the ‘HoloLens’ from Microsoft look like modern sunglasses and are capable of facial-recognition of the people you meet, fitness tracking and mixed reality just to name a few.

 A good case study is The Dutch Lady, a dairy beverage brand in Vietnam, who created their own AR app for their young consumers.
 The app is a game for children, where you interact with the characters from the “Dutch Lady farm”.
 And by scanning ‘Dutch Lady’ Milk packs, you can unlock new characters in the game.
 The app was a huge success and achieved over 40,000 downloads and a 19% increase in sales.
 Another success story is Volvo, who promoted their S60 model by creating an AR experience on YouTube.
 Here the users could drive a virtual car by tilting their smartphone left and right.
 Volvo said there was an outstanding traffic increase of 293% to volvocars.com!

 From AR car manuals to AR Virtual Guides, the possibilities are endless.
 Easily combined with traditional digital marketing, adding AR elements especially into posters lobbies and bus stops is a brilliant idea.
-This is as people tend to already have their smartphones in hand when they’re bored and waiting for something or someone.
 Whether the fashion industry where people can try make-up virtually, consider tapping into Augmented Reality and we’d be sure glad to guide you.